 7. In all of life Christ is the supreme authority and guide for men and women, so that no earthly submission-domestic, religious, or civil-ever implies a mandate to follow a human authority into sin (Dan 3:10-18; Acts 4:19-20, 5:27-29; 1 Pet 3:1-2).

 True, but not a defence of BMaW (different gender roles).
-This is also more problematic than it sounds at first glance.
-To show one problem, here is a quick story:
+This is also a lot vaguer than it sounds at first glance.
+To show one problem, here are two quick examples of opposite situations:

 And submitting, without following into sin, could also leave women like this out in the cold: